edap/udk-2019-wintersemester-lines-from-rules/README.md

 - Propose 3 variations of your sketch.
 For each variation write down what did you change and how it affects the visual output.

 P.S.
 - The 5 lines of code have to be in the `draw` method.
-Any code related to resources inizialization, like the code that in an openFrameworks application goes into the `ofApp.h` file, or that one that in Processing goes into the `setup` method, does not count.
+Any code related to resources inizialization, like the code that in an openFrameworks application goes into the `ofApp.h` file, does not count.
+The same applies for the code that in Processing goes into the `setup` method.

-- Each line can not be longer than 80 chars, space included.
+- Each line can not be longer than 80 chars, spaces included.

 ## References